Education&Training

 20. What should students do for medical treatment?

-21. What training courses does the CIMR have?
+21. What training courses does CIMR have?
 Who are they for?

-The CIMR holds winter training courses in January and summer training courses in July each year, targeting undergraduate and master’s students from various universities.
+CIMR holds winter school in January and summer school in July each year, targeting undergraduate and master’s students from various universities.

-22. What is the relationship between training courses and admissions at the CIMR?
+22. What is the relationship between summer/winter school and admissions at CIMR?

 Training courses only involve material screening and do not include interview assessments, so they are not part of the admissions process.
 Admissions involve material screening and interview assessments, leading to the final selection of prospective students.
-Students who have attended training courses can apply for admission to the CIMR.
-Participating in CIMR training courses helps students understand the research direction and mentors of the center in advance.
+Students who have attended training courses can apply for admission to CIMR.
+Participating in CIMR training courses helps students understand the research direction and mentors of CIMR in advance.

 23. How to apply for training courses?